Find and claim money in a court account

-You can find and claim money you’re entitled to from a civil court in England and Wales if it hasn’t been claimed.
+You can find and claim money you’re entitled to from a civil court in England and Wales if it has not been claimed.

-This could be money paid to or awarded by a court (eg to settle a court case) to you or to someone whose estate you’re entitled to claim.
+This could be money paid to or awarded by a court (for example to settle a court case) to you or to someone whose estate you’re entitled to claim.

 Money paid to a civil court in England and Wales is held in a Court Funds Office account.
 It’s classed as unclaimed if both: